Leveraging Open-Source Large Language Models for encoding Social Determinants of Health using an Intelligent Router: Introduction

 \section{Introduction}

 Social determinants of health (SDOH) are defined as non-medical factors that strongly influence health outcomes.
-SDOH are increasingly regarded as significant risk factors across a broad range of health outcomes and generate measures of well-being \cite{waltman_margins_2024}.
-SDOH generally include a broad range of factors like economic stability and access to resources such as food, housing, education, health care.
-Ideally a holistic, whole-person approach to physical health should include a focus on these social determinants of health because it is not possible to treat acute or chronic conditions in a vacuum.
-For example, it may be challenging for an unhoused patient to afford, purchase, and administer medications for chronic conditions when their primary, daily survival focus is around finding a safe place to sleep at night.
+These are also known as Health-Related Social Needs (HRSN).
+SDOH are increasingly regarded as significant risk factors across a broad range of health outcomes and generate measures of well-being \cite{solar2010conceptual}.
+SDOH generally include factors like economic stability and access to resources such as food, housing, education, health care.
+Ideally a holistic, whole-person approach to physical and behavioral health should include a focus on these social determinants of health because acute or chronic conditions cannot be treated in a vacuum.
+For example, it may be challenging for a low-income cancer patient to focus on treatment when unpaid sick days could exacerbate their food and housing insecurity \cite{waltman2024margins}.
 Given the central importance of SDOH, there is an increased focus on screening for SDOH and applying interventions in the form of social services to impact SDOH.
-An important limitation for SDOH scoring is related to data - historically, many of the notes related to SDOH domains were free-texted into the Social History section of the EMR, so it may be difficult to extract for both reporting and clinical intervention purposes.
+The Centers for Medicare and Medicaid Services (CMS) introduced a subset of ICD-10 codes called Z-codes in an attempt to officially recognize and measure SDOH in the health care system \cite{cms2023zcode}.
+However, an important limitation for SDOH scoring is related to data - historically, many of the notes related to SDOH domains were free-texted into the Social History section of the EMR, so it is often difficult to extract for both reporting and clinical intervention purposes.